 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
-A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
-These costs, which are not reflected in the annual fund operating expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year ended November 30, 2024, the Fund's portfolio turnover rate was 22% of its average portfolio value.
+A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
+These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
+Because the Fund is newly offered, portfolio turnover information is not available.
+During the most recent fiscal year ended November 30, 2024, the Predecessor Fund's (defined hereinafter) portfolio turnover rate was 22%.